-My research has two main themes: first, I explore how to extract and encode text to help improve economic, financial, or epidemiological forecasts; second, I test whether modern LLMs are suitable in this setting.
+I am waiting to defend my PhD in Machine Learning at the University of Oxford’s Department of Engineering Science, co-supervised by Janet B. Pierrehumbert and Stefan Zohren.
+My thesis focuses on incorporating Natural Language Processing into forecasting settings, and has two main themes: first, I explore how to extract and encode text to help improve economic, financial, or epidemiological forecasts; second, I test whether modern LLMs are suitable in this setting.
 I am interested in understanding how the temporal bias implicit within statically trained LLMs affects predictions.
-I have probed LLMs for temporal leakage, developed point-in-time training regimes that remove look-ahead bias, and am currently researching methods to scale temporal bias removal to larger models through targeted knowledge editing.
+I have probed LLMs for temporal leakage, developed point-in-time training regimes that remove look-ahead bias, and researched methods to scale temporal bias removal to larger models through targeted knowledge editing.
+I am also a visiting researcher at ETH Zurich under Elliott Ash, where I am developing on my PhD work by training larger point-in-time LLMs.

 Before diving full-time into research I rowed for Great Britain, winning Junior and U23 World Championship titles.
 I take the lessons of discipline and resilience from elite sport into my working life.